jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 I think research logs tend to generally focus too much on what one did rather than what one felt.
 This log aspired to have a healthy mix of both.

+## August
+### August 1st
+- Gordon Brander deep-dive today... more thoughts on the [[thoughts/inevitability of centralization|inevitability of centralization]]
+- It seems we are reaching that 'recentralization' step of the decentralization-recentralization cycle, with power concentrating in the infrastructure and application level.
+	- Gordon proposes abolishing the `same-origin` policy.
+His thesis is that this forces resources on the web to be centralized around the ownership of domains.
+Everything -- security, privacy, identity, data, and scripting -- needs to be provided by the same origin, unless explicitly set otherwise.
+The 'hub' here that everything goes through is the domain.
+We've arrived back at the original centralized hub model of the internet.
+	- How we can learn from the leap that Baran made going from circuit switching to packet switching and apply it to this new layer of the web?
+In the words of Gordon: "Can we imagine a new weblike thing that is to the web as packet switching is to circuit switching?"
+- Content-addressing feels like a viable alternative to how loading resources works on the internet today.
+	- Address-based addressing relies on a central registry to figure out where things are. [[thoughts/content addressed storage|Content addressed storage]] (e.g. [[thoughts/CID|CIDs]]) *decouples* the data from the origin.
+If you know what the hash is, you can request the original file, irrespective of where the file actually lives.
+		- There is no single domain hosting your file.
+		- Many copies of your file exist across the network.
+This redundancy keeps things safe in case of failure.
+	-

 ## July
 ### July 30th
 - I think I'm going to take a gap semester from September to December to give myself the time to finish the research to a level I'd be happy presenting to Protocol Labs at the end of the year.